kif/SE_training/2_Distribution/index.rst

 `but it is not <https://caremad.io/2013/07/setup-vs-requirement/>`_.

 * *setup.py* provides an abstract dependency (i.e. h5py)
-* *requirenement.txt* provides concrete implementation (often with hard coded versions and URL to download wheels from).
+* *requirement.txt* provides concrete implementation (often with hard coded versions and URL to download wheels from).
   This is often organization specific or CI-tool specific: h5py==2.5.0